 Ketamine has not been well studied for use while breastfeeding.
-There are four case reports of infants who did not have side effects from breastfeeding after their mothers were given ketamine during labor.
-It is not known how much ketamine would get into breastmilk.
-Talk to your healthcare provider about all of your breastfeeding questions.
+Small amounts of ketamine get into breastmilk.
+There are four case reports of infants who did not have side effects from breastfeeding after ketamine was given during labor.
+Be sure to talk to your healthcare provider about all your breastfeeding questions.

-Ketamine has not been well studied for use in men who are trying to get a partner pregnant.
-In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/
+It is not known if ketamine could affect male fertility or increase the chance of birth defects above the background risk.
+In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/

 Please click here for references.